Mikaela/gist/pwa/README.md

 - https://guide.suomenlinna.fi/ - mobile guide for Suomenlinna (UNESCO World Heritage site), which is also a neighbourhood in Helsinki, Finland.
 - https://osmgo.com/ - OpenStreetMap PoI contribution app

+## Troubleshooting

+The below is the only not that spammy option, others would include `top10vpn.com` and `dnsadblock.com`, but they take a few clicks to navigate to useful content, so I opt to not link them directly as I cannot see myself ever installing them.

+### Network

+- [ipleak.net](https://ipleak.net) performs DNS leak test and says a lot of what else your browser tells about itself.

 ## Not PWAs but still possibly useful for homescreens